female-eugene/kickstarter-analysis/README.md

 ## Overview of Project
 ### Purpose
 We are trying to help Louise launch her kickstarter campaign.
-She is looking into doing a play kickstarter and we want to know which month of the year has the highest success rate when launced.
+She is looking into doing a play kickstarter and we want to know which month of the year has the highest success rate when launched.
 Also, what range of goals had the most successful rate.

 ## Analysis and Challenges